 So, in an effort to eliminate the risk of damage resulting from malcontents, personal biases, catastrophically poor judgment, inadvertent misconfiguration, and/or general reviewer ineptitude, when things don’t work out, we’ve chosen to simply say “mea culpa” and move on.

-We know that some magazines take it as a sign of their integrity that they write about everything they get, good or bad, and include everything they experience, both good and bad.
+We know that some magazines take it as a sign of their integrity to write about everything they get, good or bad, and to include everything they experience, both good and bad.
 To this we say: good for them.
 As for us, we’d rather have a root canal.

 So, gentle reader, if you want your fix of roadside tragedy, there are plenty of places to find that.
+We are pretty sure that this is what Internet Forums were made for.
 Go forth and indulge your baser appetites, you heathen.
 We’ll be here when you get bored.

-Yes, we are aware that this is different than what many of our competitors do.
+Yes, we know that this makes us very different from many of our competitors.
 All we can offer the reader is this: morality and talent are not necessarily tied together.
+Caveat Emptor.